Dylan Kerr: Brief return to Marumo Gallants

 On 9 July 2024, it was announced that Kerr had been reappointed as manager of Marumo Gallants, after the club purchased PSL status from Kerr's former club Moroka Swallows.

 Kerr resigned after only three weeks in the role following the club's decision to appoint a co-coach.
-He said: "I didn't feel it was the right move for me to go in the direction that they wanted and I said, 'chairman, I think we just need to go our ways separately.'
+He said: "I didn't feel it was the right move for me to go in the direction that they wanted and I said, 'Chairman, I think we just need to go our ways separately.'
 And that was it."

-Return to USA
+Return to the United States

-On 28 January 2025, Kerr was announced as a coach for Soccer Stars United in New York, USA.
+On 28 January 2025, Kerr was announced as a coach for Soccer Stars United in New York.

 Personal life

 Kerr was born in Valletta, Malta, but grew up in Mexborough, England.

 He was exposed to voodoo practices as part of an initiation ceremony when he joined South African club Arcadia Shepherds in 1988 as a 21-year-old.
 He revealed that he stood in a bath, naked apart from his football boots, as the heads were cut off three live chickens and their blood was poured on him.

-Kerr says he is lucky to be alive after he was involved in a car accident during his time as a player at Reading FC.
+Kerr says he is lucky to be alive after he was involved in a car accident during his time as a player at Reading.
 He was driving and had a passenger in the car.
 Recalling the incident during a Q&A conversation with Reading fans on the "1871" podcast in June 2022, he said: "A car came up and I lost control and I hit the car.
 Luckily I didn't hit it head on - if I'd hit it head on we'd have both been dead."

 Kerr was married in 1995 at the age of 28, but the marriage ended within a year.

-In September 2022, Kerr was inducted into the Reading FC Hall of Fame.
+In September 2022, Kerr was inducted into the Reading F.C.
+Hall of Fame.

 On 26 December 2022, he was robbed at gunpoint in Durban, South Africa.

 Media work

 Kerr was a pundit for South African broadcaster SuperSports' Euro 2020 coverage in 2021.

-Kerr is a co-host of the "1871" podcast, a podcast for Reading F.C. fans.
+He is a co-host of the "1871" podcast, a podcast for Reading F.C. fans.